pdfcpu/pdfcpu/annot/annot_list.md

 # List Annotations

-This command prints a list of annotations by type for selected pages
+This command prints a list of annotations by type for selected pages.

 Have a look at some [examples](#examples).